acucunato/password-generator/README.md

 Created during Week 4 of UPenn Coding Bootcamp.

 ## Overview
 This application will generate a random password based on user-selected criteria.
 User will be prompted to choose a desired length and types of characters to include in the password.
+Characters in the password will then be randomly chosen in a random order based on user selection and desired length.

 ## Utilizing the App

 * View the app: [Here](https://acucunato.github.io/password-generator/ "Here")

-* To start click on "Generate Password" button.
+* To start, click on "Generate Password" button.

 * User will answer prompts as desired.
     * User must select a number between 8-128 characters.
-    * User must confirm at least one of the valid inputs (special, number, upper & lower char) to continue.
+    * User must confirm at least one of the valid inputs (special, number, upper & lower characters) to continue.

 * After password is generated, user can copy password to clipboard by clicking the "Copy to Clipboard" button.